gofynd/fdk-client-javascript/documentation/platform/COMPANYPROFILE.md

 | body | [LocationSerializer](#LocationSerializer) | yes | Request body |

-This API allows to edit a location associated to a company.
+Allows to edit a location associated to a company.

 *Returned Response:*